Snapr/snapr-android/VS_PINK_README.md

 Here is how to use the Pink custom login:

-1. Before starting the SnaprKit module, call `getUserInfoFromServer` function which can be found in the `LoginUtils.java` file of the sample app, and which is described below:
+1. Before starting the SnaprKit module, call `getUserInfoFromServer` function which can be found in the `LoginUtils.java` file of the sample app, and which is described in section 9.1 below.

-    public static UserInfo getUserInfoFromServer(String url, String firstName, String email, String key, String appGroup) throws RuntimeException

-    Parameters:

-    * url - The URL of the endpoint that registers Pink users with Snapr.
-Use `http://dev.sna.pr/api/linked_services/pink/get_token/` in development and `https://api.sna.pr/linked_services/pink/get_token/` in production.
-    * firstName - User's first name
-    * email - User's email
-    * key - A secret string.
-Send ‘test_key’ as this has become embedded in production.
-    * appGroup - Application group.
-Send ‘pink-nation-android’ for Android.

-    Returns:
-    * UserInfo object

-    Exceptions:
-    * RuntimeException - Exception containing a description of the error

 2. Register the Snapr user with Snapr.
-To do this, pass the `UserInfo` object from the call above to the [SnaprKitFragment.setUserInfo()(#SnaprKitFragmentReference) function.
+To do this, take the `UserInfo` object returned from the call above and pass it to the SnaprKitFragment.setUserInfo() function which is described in section 9.2 below.

 ## 7. Backend Server Configuration
 You can configure the app to communicate with either the Snapr development environment or the Snapr production environment.